 The One So Good It's Unfair

 If you’re a beer nerd, you might be familiar with Evil Twin.
 This NYC-based company makes some exceptional brews, and now - for some reason - they have a line of spiked seltzers.
-Technically, they’re the best hard seltzers currently available, and they range in flavor from key lime-mango-vanilla to something called “4 Berries Marshmallow,” which tastes exactly how it sounds (delicious).
-These seltzers do, however, have a notable hint of sweetness, and, while that certainly enhances the flavor, it feels sort of like cheating in the spiked seltzer category.
+The seltzers range in flavor from key lime-mango-vanilla to something called “4 Berries Marshmallow,” which tastes exactly how it sounds (delicious).
+These drinks do, however, have a notable hint of sweetness, and, while that certainly enhances the flavor, it feels sort of like cheating in the spiked seltzer category.
 Still, no complaints.
-These drinks are seriously good.
+These are some seriously good sparkling beverages.

 A Flavorful Standout

 When you get bored of other seltzers, go for Flying Embers.
-Their flavors come in pairs, and I have yet to find a combination that doesn’t work for me.
+Their flavors come in pairs (i.e., guava and jalapeno), and I have yet to find a combination that doesn’t work for me.
 If I had to choose one, however, I’d go with Pineapple Cayenne.
 It’s bold and juicy with an almost imperceptible drizzle of spice.

 Travis Scott makes better music than I do.
 So when I heard that he was making a hard seltzer in partnership with Anheuser-Busch, I thought I’d give it a try.
 The seltzer is called Cacti because it’s made from agave (just like tequila) - and, turns out, it’s actually pretty good.
 The lime flavor in particular is juicy, nuanced, and just bitter enough to remind you of actual limes, and the others are perfectly pleasant as well.
 Be aware, however, that the ABV is 7%.
 Take your time when drinking Cacti.